 The USB-C-Switch gives engineers advanced control of USB connections in testing and development applications.

-The USB-C-Switch hub architecture consists of several layers of internal switches to achieve the 4:1 switch and USB line control functionality.
+The USB-C-Switch hub architecture consists of several layers of internal switches to achieve the 4:1 selector and USB line control functionality.
 All USB-C signals, including CC and SBU, are passed through the USB-C-Switch.

-Data link, power negotiations and power between USB devices are provided by the attached devices themselves, allowing the USB-C-Switch to be used bi-directionally in 1:4 or 4:1 configurations.
+Data link, power negotiations and power between USB devices are provided by the attached devices themselves, allowing the USB-C-Switch to be used bi-directionally in either a 1:4 or 4:1 configuration.

-Power and software control connections to the USB-C-Switch are established and maintained over the dedicated control port.
+Power and software control connections to the USB-C-Switch are established and maintained over the dedicated Control Port.